INDUS: Effective and Efficient Language Models for Scientific Applications: Introduction

-In this research, we specifically focused on inter-disciplinary fields related to the Earth, celestial bodies, the Sun, and planets within our solar system such as physics, Earth science, astrophysics, heliophysics, planetary sciences and biology.
-While the training corpora of existing domain-specific models such as \textsc{scibert}, \textsc{biobert} and \textsc{scholarbert} partially cover some of these fields, there is currently no specific model available that encompasses all of the fields of interest collectively.
-Further, the interdisciplinary nature of these domains of interest is reflected in a vast body of literature scattered across diverse sources.
-Thus, we developed \cassiopea{}, a collection of encoder-based \llms{} focused on these domains of interest (Figure \ref{fig-intro}) trained using meticulously curated corpora from diverse sources.
-We believe this work will facilitate research organizations and enterprises working in these fields by providing efficient access to relevant literature and enabling them in informed decision-making.
+In this research, we specifically focused on inter-disciplinary scientific topics related to astrophysics, physics, Earth science, heliophysics, planetary sciences and biology.
+While the training corpora of existing domain-specific models such as \textsc{scibert}, \textsc{biobert} and \textsc{scholarbert} partially cover some of these fields, there is no model available that encompasses all of the fields of interest collectively.

+Thus, we developed \cassiopea{}, a collection of encoder-based \llms{} focused on these domains of interest (Figure \ref{fig-intro}) trained using curated corpora from diverse sources.
+Specifically, we make the following contributions: